 We recommend that you use the secure website payment page provided by SagePay in our “shopping trolley” to make credit card payments over the internet.

-For direct mail payments, giving credit card information by phone is the best method, or cheque by letter post.
+For direct mail payments, giving credit card information by phone is the best method, or UK cheque by letter post.
 Do not send credit card details by ordinary email.

 10. How do we keep your data secure?